cadorin-co/changelog/README.md

 # changelog

-This repo was created to test changelog and tag generation.
+This repo was created to test changelog and tag generation..